Cherry Pepper Delights, or pickled and stuffed cherry peppers, are the absolute best store-bought-turned-homemade appetizer you can make.

 I specifically use Ciliegine Mozzarella, which means "cherry size Mozzarella".
 These little balls of mozzarella fit perfectly inside of a cherry pepper once wrapped in salami.
 You can find them in the cheese section of most grocery stores.

 The Meat in Cherry Pepper Delights

-Speaking of meat, good prosciutto is truly delicious.
+Cherry Pepper Delights usually call for prosciutto.
+Now, good prosciutto is truly delicious.
 Good prosciutto is soft and tender, not tough or stringy.
 But good prosciutto is also expensive, and I find it hard to justify stuffing expensive, delicate prosciutto inside of a pepper where it can get a little lost.

 - 12 cherry peppers